pdxrconf/pdxrconf.github.io/content/faq.md

 ## Are there discounts for students?

 Yes!
-Details coming soon.
+Student tickets are only $5

 ## What about tickets?

-Tickets are not on sale yet.
+Get tickets at <>

 ## What about food?